 Deputy assigned to Florida school 'never went in' during shooting, sheriff says

-The sheriff's deputy who was on patrol at Marjory Stoneman Douglas High School in Parkland, Florida, on Feb.
+The school resource deputy who was on patrol at Marjory Stoneman Douglas High School in Parkland, Florida, on Feb.
 14 resigned Thursday after video surveillance showed he never entered the school, even though he "clearly" knew there was a shooting taking place, officials said.

-Deputy Scott Peterson, of the Broward County Sheriff’s Office, was stationed on the school’s campus when Nikolas Cruz opened fire with an AR-15 rifle, leaving 17 people dead and others wounded.
+Deputy Scot Peterson, of the Broward County Sheriff’s Office, was stationed on the school’s campus when Nikolas Cruz opened fire with an AR-15 rifle, leaving 17 people dead and others wounded.

 TIMELINE OF FLORIDA SCHOOL SHOOTING